Optimal training of integer-valued neural networks with mixed integer programming: Conclusion

-Lastly, in this paper we compare our models to gradient-descent baselines on the Adult dataset.
-This dataset contains much more training data than our models can handle to date.
-It would be interesting to exploit our models in combination with more applicable datasets, such as that used by \citet{DBLP:journals/corr/abs-2007-03326}.
-Datasets with minimal available training data may be an environment where the advantages of training NNs using MIP are most evident.
+We compared our models to gradient-descent baselines on the Adult and Heart datasets.
+The former dataset contains much more data than a single MIP model can handle to date.
+It would be interesting to use our models in combination with smaller, less explored datasets \cite{DBLP:journals/corr/abs-2007-03326}.
+We envisage the framework presented in this article being used in environments where minimal data is available to achieve a guaranteed optimized, low-memory NN that requires little to no hyper-parameter tuning.